 - Fire burns hot – Heat can often pose a greater threat than the fire’s flames.
 A burning home fire can cause temperatures to rise to 100 degrees at floor level and 600 degrees at eye level.

 - Fires are dark – You might expect home fires to burn bright.
 They begin that way, but the fire quickly produces thick black smoke that can cause complete darkness.

 - Fires are lethal – In addition to high heat and burning flames, smoke and toxic gases can kill.
 Fire produces poisonous gases that can make victims disoriented and drowsy, they can even cause asphyxiation.

 It’s important to create and practice a plan that will minimize the chances of a fire starting in your home and maximize your ability to escape in case one does start.

-Homeowners should prepare their homes with fire safety equipment that could go a long way to protect the loved ones living inside.
+Homeowners should prepare their homes with fire safety equipment that could go a long way.

 - Fire Extinguishers – It is also good practice to keep regularly inspected fire extinguishers on hand near high hazard areas like the kitchen, laundry room, and garage.
 Make sure they are always up to code and that everyone knows where they are and how to use them.

 Some of the most common in-home fire threats are very avoidable if you know what they are and how dangerous they can be.

 - Cooking – All methods of in-home cooking can pose a threat.
 That shouldn’t scare you away from cooking, but you should be aware that leaving a hot stove unsupervised for a moment can cause an accident.
 And that’s the most common factor in kitchen fires – unattended cooking.
 Please be cautious!